javonpayne100/CMSC495Capstone/README.md

   - To track progress on each coding section, we will use Git for Version Control.
   -  Each process will include a Git commit section
   - Each readme file will ensure that the user knows how the set the requirements of the software and run the application to play the games.
-  - Note: Refer to "doc" folder which is up-to-date with all our Technical Documentaiton per Unit (weeks: 1-8)
+  - Note: Refer to "doc" folder which is up-to-date with all our Technical Documentation per Unit (weeks: 1-8)
 ## Version Control with Git
 This project uses Git for version control.
 Git will be used to track the progress of the project, manage code changes, and ensure collaboration between developers.
 Every change made to the codebase will be tracked with commit messages, providing a clear history of the project's development.
 Here's how we manage code changes:
 ### Branching and Commit Process